FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02a-loader-and-redirect/README.md

 ## Remix Docs References

-[Quick Start: Mutation Discussion](https://remix.run/docs/en/main/start/tutorial#mutation-discussion) (Scroll down to the paragraph that begins with "`action` and `loader` functions can both...")
+[Remix Tutorial: Mutation Discussion](https://remix.run/docs/en/main/start/tutorial#mutation-discussion) (Scroll down to the paragraph that begins with "`action` and `loader` functions can both...")